avilum/secimport/README.md

 # secimport
 `secimport` is a sandbox toolkit, that traces your application and grants privilleges <b>per module</b> in your code.<br>
-By doing so, `secimport` enhances runtime security, giving you the ability to choose WHAT to allow:
+By doing so, `secimport` enhances runtime security, giving you the ability to choose the privilleges for:
+  - All of your code - global privilleges (like seccomp, apparmor, firejail, etc.)
   - 3rd party dependencies
     - That can be added/modified without you knowing, to avoid supply chain attacks.
-  - Open-Source imported code
+  - Open-Source packages
-    - That does god knows what.
-  - Untrusted code
-    - When the source is unknown
+    - You don't have control over them, and keeping it up-to-date cannot be guaranteed.

-It uses backends like bpftrace (eBPF) and dtrace under the hood, making it multi-platform.<br>
+It uses backends like bpftrace <b>(eBPF)</b> and <b>dtrace</b> under the hood, making it cross-platform.<br>
 <p align="center">
 <a href="https://infosecwriteups.com/sandboxing-python-modules-in-your-code-1e590d71fc26?source=friends_link&sk=5e9a2fa4d4921af0ec94f175f7ee49f9">Medium Article</a>
 </p>